Vegetation Management (Clearing for Relevant Purposes) Amendment Bill 2018

 “The amendment under debate tonight will make a positive difference to our agricultural industry in Queensland.
 I strongly encourage everyone in the House today to support its passing to allow our farmers the transparency they deserve.”— 2019-11-26View Hansard

-Strongly supports the bill, arguing Labor's vegetation management laws are damaging to primary producers and that the bill will compel accountability and transparency in departmental decisions.
+Supported the bill, arguing that Labor's vegetation management laws are damaging to primary producers and that the bill would compel accountability and transparency in departmental decision-making.

 “This bill aims to improve transparency and accountability in relation to unfair and restrictive laws.
 It makes commonsense changes and the LNP will not oppose the bill.”— 2019-11-26View Hansard